chuggermon/07Fox/README.md

 07Fox was a custom theme for Mozilla Firefox made by [WinClassic user travis](https://winclassic.net/thread/1524/07fox-internet-explorer-mozilla-firefox) that made Firefox resemble Internet Explorer 7.

-This repository serves as a fork of this CSS theme so that it remains compatible with the latest Firefox versions (152.0.5 at the time of writing).
+This repository serves as a fork of this CSS theme so that it remains compatible with the latest Firefox versions.

+**Latest compatible Firefox version: 155**

 ## Disclaimer